gvwilson/sensibleadventures/cloudherd/new.md

 A hundred heartbeats after they left the cloud pen, Granna Fee had wrapped a fleece around herself and her granddaughter, leaving only their faces exposed.
-Rash and Sensy had done the same---as Sensy said, he might be a goat, but at least he was a *warm* goat.
+Rash and Sensy had done the same---as Sensy said, he might be a goof, but at least he was a *warm* goof.

 Only Grappa Gas seemed unaffected.
 "Saints and their inventions, but I miss this," he sighed.
 He'd brought a cushion to rest his wooden